dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 ### To use modreqs or not
 A decision needs to be made if methods marked with new lifetime attributes should or should not translate to `modreq` in emit.
 There would be effectively a 1:1 mapping between annotations and `modreq` if this approach was taken.

-The rationale for adding a `modreq` is the attributes change the semantics of span safety.
+The rationale for adding a `modreq` is the attributes change the semantics of ref safe context rules.
 Only languages which understand these semantics should be calling the methods in question.
 Further when applied to OHI scenarios, the lifetimes become a contract that all derived methods must implement.
 Having the annotations exist without `modreq` can lead to situations where `virtual` method chains with conflicting lifetime annotations are loaded (can happen if only one part of `virtual` chain is compiled and other is not).

-The initial span safety work did not use `modreq` but instead relied on languages and the framework to understand.
-At the same time though all of the elements that contribute to the span safety rules are a strong part of the method signature: `ref`, `in`, `ref struct`, etc ...
+The initial ref safe context work did not use `modreq` but instead relied on languages and the framework to understand.
+At the same time though all of the elements that contribute to the ref safe context rules are a strong part of the method signature: `ref`, `in`, `ref struct`, etc ...
 Hence any change to the existing rules of a method already results in a binary change to the signature.
 To give the new lifetime annotations the same impact they will need `modreq` enforcement.

 The concern is whether or not this is overkill.
 It does have the negative impact that making signatures more flexible, by say adding `[DoesNotEscape]` to a parameter, will result in a binary compat change.
 That trade off means that over time frameworks like BCL likely won't be able to relax such signatures.
 It could be mitigated to a degree by taking some approach the language does with `in` parameters and only apply `modreq` in virtual positions.

 **Decision** Do not use `modreq` in metadata.
-The difference between `out` and `ref` is not `modreq` but they now have different span safety lifetimes.
+The difference between `out` and `ref` is not `modreq` but they now have different ref safe context values.
 There is no real benefit to only half enforcing the rules with `modreq` here.

 ### Allow multi-dimensional fixed buffers
 Should the design for `fixed` buffers be extended to include multi-dimensional style arrays?
 Essentially allowing for declarations like the following: